zfc12/shopping-express/README.md

 ## Description
-This is the backend of the GrocerGo website.
+This project is the backend for the GrocerGo platform.

 &nbsp;